JabedWeb/Data-Structure-/README.md

 Data-Structure and algorithom is more important to implemnet the logic.
-I am trying to solve the problem by Data Structure with C and JavaScript Programming
+I am trying to solve the problem by Data Structure with C and JavaScript Programming.

+I have already coverd
+  Binary Search